-Scallops, when cooked properly, are deliciously sweet and tender, needing very little fat or added flavor.
-Just a few on a plate turns dinnertime into quite a delicacy.
+Scallops are a highly prized shellfish for their delicate texture and taste.
+When cooked properly, like a quick sear in a hot pan, they are deliciously sweet and tender, needing very little fat or added flavor.
+Whether larger sea scallops or the small bay scallops, just a few scallops on a plate turn dinnertime into quite a delicacy.

 You may notice diver sea scallops as a seafood specialty on restaurant menus.
-A diver scallop is a sea scallop that is harvested by hand by a scuba diver instead of being dredged.
-This may justify the higher price tag, especially since diving is better for the environment—there is no machine disturbing the undersea flora and fauna.
+A diver scallop is a sea scallop that is harvested by hand by a scuba diver instead of being dredged by a machine.
+This justifies the higher price tag, especially since diving is better for the environment—there is no machine disturbing the undersea flora and fauna.

-Whether you choose bay or the sea variety, scallops are usually sold by the pound and often in packages.
+Whether you choose bay or the sea variety, scallops are usually sold by the pound, either in packages or loose in the seafood case.
 The packaging is marked with the letter U and a number (or range of numbers) indicating how many scallops are per pound.
 The "U" stands for "under."
 So a package of large sea scallops might say, “U-10,” meaning there are 10 or fewer scallops per the pound, giving you a point of reference for how large the scallops actually are.
-In contrast, a package of bay scallops might be labeled “U-30/40," which means you would get 30 to 40 bay scallops in a pound, meanwhile, you will get just 10 sea scallops for the same weight.
+In contrast, a package of bay scallops might be labeled “U-30/40," which means you would get 30 to 40 bay scallops in a pound.

 Pre-packed scallops may also be distinguished by the terms “wet-packed” or “dry-packed.
-Dry-packed is what it sounds like: you are getting just the scallops and nothing more with no water or preservatives (and they will feel sticky).
+Dry-packed is what it sounds like: you are getting just the scallops and nothing more—no water or preservatives (and they will feel sticky).
 The flavor is more pure and concentrated and likely the freshest.
 The downside is this type has the shorter shelf-life.

 Wet-packed indicates that the scallops are sitting in a brine solution meant to extend their shelf-life, and will be somewhat slick.
 The downside is that the scallops absorb water and plump up, giving them a less pure flavor and a tougher texture.
 In most cases, dry-packed are preferred, but if wet-packed is all that is available, give the scallops a good rinse before using to get rid of the brine and preservatives used in the packaging.